ZhanxyR/TTM/README.md

 > --rerank_model BAAI/bge-reranker-large
 > ```
 >
-> If you encounter the `RuntimeError: CUDA error: device-side assert triggered`, try to reduce the number of retrieval sentences:
+> If you encounter the `RuntimeError: CUDA error: device-side assert triggered`, try to reduce the number of retrieved sentences:
 >
 > ```bash
 > --retriever_k_l 20